patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/patterns/actions/actions.md

 ## Usage

-Although many PatternFly components already have actions built into their design, you will often need to customize the arrangement of components and actions in your UI.
-It is important to strategically place actions so that they're easily located and so the data or UI elements they impact is clear.
+Although many PatternFly components already have actions built into their design, you may need to customize the arrangement of components and actions in your UI to address your use case.
+It's important to strategically place actions so that they can be easily found by users and so that it's clear which data sources or UI elements they impact.

-When labeling or referring to actions in your UI, make sure that you adhere to our [terminology guidelines](/ux-writing/terminology) and align icons with the usage behavior outlined in our [icon design foundations.](/design-foundations/icons#all-icons)
+When labeling or referring to actions in your UI, make sure that you adhere to our [terminology guidelines](/ux-writing/terminology) and align any icons you use with the usage behavior outlined in our [icon design foundations.](/design-foundations/icons#all-icons)

 ### When not to use actions
 - Do not use actions in place of text links.